AlfredoDias/AlfredoDias/README.md

 👋 Hi, I’m Alfredo Dias </br>
-💻 I'm a back end developer transitioning to full stack </br>
+💻 I'm a full stack developer </br>
 🌱 I’m constantly learning about the new technologies that appear on the market

 ###